 My short story.
-Click here for the long version.
+Click here for the longer version.

 I was born and raised in New Orleans.
 After a career in education living and working abroad, I now spend my time sharing Louisiana and world cultures with others.
 I’ve hiked the rice terraces in the Philippines, climbed Mt.
 Fuji in Japan, and Mt.
 Sinai in Egypt.
-I’ve found adventures in books too.
-When I’m not traveling, reading or digging in genealogical archives, I’m reading, writing, and visiting schools.
+When I’m not traveling, playing tennis, or digging in genealogical archives, I’m reading, writing, and visiting schools.

 My debut picture book, THE KING CAKE BABY (Pelican Publishing Co., January 2015), highlights the unique cultural tradition of eating king cake during the Mardi Gras season in my hometown.